MARDAScience/adm/README.md

 1. The user selects a DEM in geotiff format (including COG).

-2. The DEM raster is indexed into 1024x1024 pixel windows with 50% overlap.
-Overlap results in over-sampling the DEM with the model and averaging provides stability and confidence in outputs
+2. The DEM raster is indexed into 1024x1024 pixel windows

 3. For each pixel in each window, the model estimates 'good' data as a probability score.
 Scores close to zero indicate 'bad' data (noise).
 Scores close to one indicate 'good' (noise-free)

-4. With 50% overlap, each pixel in the input DEM is sampled up to 4 times (twice in each direction), so the aggregated probabilities of 'good' data (model outputs from step 3 above) are averaged by the number of times each pixel was sampled by the model
+4. Each band of the model output stack (one-hot encoded output probabilities) is median filtered to remove edge artifacts and spatially filter confidence estimates

-5. The confidence of each model prediction is the distance from 0.5 (the uncertainty threshold).
-With overlap, confidences are aggregated and divided by the number of samples to provide an average confidence
+5. The confidence of each model prediction is the standard deviation of values in the output stack (one-hot encoded output probabilities)

 ## Install the conda env